In this Guide

 On the downside, it won’t get cold enough to satisfy all beer drinkers.
 If you like lagers, you probably won’t be able to get them as crisp as you would like.
 It’s also got some quality control issues.
 That’s why we’re only recommending it to people on the tightest of budgets.

 The Whynter costs slightly more than the Danby, but it offers better reliability, and has a bit more powerful cooling system.
-If you drink lots of lager-style beers, or just like your drinks cooler, this one will serve you better.
+If you drink lots of lager-style beers, or just like your drinks cooler in general, this one will serve you better.

 We also like the internal fan system, which keeps temperatures more even than the Danby.
 This one’s a good choice for someone who goes through a lot of beer, and always keeps the fridge topped up.
 Since it’s more reliable than the Danby, we’re actually recommending this one to budget buyers, since it’s a safer purchase in the long run.

 For people who are looking for a more permanent fixture, the Kalamera offers the option of building a beer cooler into your kitchen or home bar.
 It’s very powerful, gives you more precise temperature control with the digital system, and has excellent reliability.

 We like it because it’ll work as a standalone or built-in model, and comes in an optional double-wide size.
 You can select exact temperatures for each type of beer, and even have separate lager and ale zones if you get the double-wide version.
 However, it’s much more expensive than our other options, and it’s not quite as compact.
 This is for the craft beer connoisseur, not for the Bud fan.